UAB-Hartman-Lab/server/README.md

   * Use `ls -al` or add permissions columns to your file manager to double-check the file permissions.
   * `/mnt/data` uses shared group permissions, usually:
     * Group: `smbgrp`
-    * User: user that created/owns the file or `smbgrp`
+    * User: *username* that created/owns the file (or `smbgrp`)
     * Permissions: `2775`
   * To change: `chown -R username:smbgrp <dir> && chmod 2775 <dir>`
-  * If your user does not have sufficient access to alter shared file permissions, have an admin fix or make a copy.
+  * If you do not have sufficient privileges to alter shared file permissions, ask an admin to fix or make a copy.

 ## Resources